 How to set up the path in the Mac OS platform?

 In Mac OS, the path details are handled by the installer itself.
 Now, if you want to invoke the Python interpreter from any directory, you have to add the Python directory to your environmental path of the system.

 Later, you can start Python by adding commands in the command line interpreter or in the shell window.
 Enter the ‘python’ command in the command line and start coding.

 Python can be accessed through a graphical user interface (GUI) as well.
 For this, you must have a GUI-based application in your system that supports Python.

 Windows: You should have an IDE i.e., Integrated Development Environment.
 For example, PythonWin, which is the oldest IDE available for windows.

 Linux/Unix: You should have IDLE, it is the very first IDE for the Unix platform.

-I hope you all liked this module and must be very excited to start your journey towards learning the python programming language in detail.
+I hope you all liked How to set up Python Environment? module and must be very excited to start your journey towards learning the python programming language in detail.
 So, stay connected until the next module.
-Stay safe, keep learning, Happy coding!
+Stay safe, keep learning, and Happy coding!